python/cpython/Doc/library/asyncio-protocol.rst

    the buffer size becomes less than or equal to the *low* value.

    The defaults are implementation-specific.
-If only the high watemark is given, the low watermark defaults to an implementation-specific value less than or equal to the high watermark.
+If only the high watermark is given, the low watermark defaults to an implementation-specific value less than or equal to the high watermark.
 Setting *high* to zero forces *low* to zero as well, and causes :meth:`~BaseProtocol.pause_writing` to be called